News from Croquet Victoria Council

 So no travel in or out, unless absolutely necessary, and no sporting activity for residents for the time being.

 Clubs likely to be affected are Brunswick, Essendon, Maribynong Park and Brimbank.

-The postcodes affected are:
+The postcodes affected (including two added on 4 July) are:

 3012: Brooklyn, Kingsville, Maidstone, Tottenham, and West Footscray